manoharmadhira/manoharmadhira.github.io/business/_posts/2022-12-11-writing-clearly.md

   - communication
   - getting-buy-in
 ---
-Writing is an essential skill in business to communicate our ideas, get buy-in, and for bringing people together.
+Writing is an essential skill in business to communicate our ideas, get buy-in, and bring people together.
 I am sharing the lessons I have learnt over the years on how to write better.
 <!--more-->
 As a Product Manager, I often write documents for different purposes like communicating our vision to our customers, communicating customer needs to the engineering teams, communicating status to our executives, or obtaining buy-in from stakeholders.
 Unfortunately, I do not enjoy writing.
 Writing is an arduous endeavor for me, and I often dread creating documents.

 Over the years, I have strived to learn how to write clearly by improving on writing more straightforward sentences and learning how to structure the document to drive clarity.
-In this blog, I cover the Why and How to build an easy to understand document structure using [The Pyramid Principle by Barbara Minto](https://www.amazon.com/Pyramid-Principle-Present-Thinking-Clearly-dp-0273659030/dp/0273659030/ref=dp_ob_title_bk) and include learning on the job from my successes and failures.
+In this blog, I cover the Why and How to build an easy to understand document structure using [The Pyramid Principle by Barbara Minto](https://www.amazon.com/Pyramid-Principle-Present-Thinking-Clearly-dp-0273659030/dp/0273659030/ref=dp_ob_title_bk) ,and include learning on the job from my successes and failures.
 I cover details in how to convert the structure to words in [Finer points for writing clearly]({% post_url business/2022-12-12-finer-points-of-writing-clearly %}).

 ## What is clear writing?
 Clear writing aims to get the writer's point across to the reader.
 Writing clearly can mean two things: